-We have audited the accompanying consolidated balance sheets of ICON plc and subsidiaries as of May 31, 2004 and 2005 and the related consolidated statements of operations, shareholders' equity and comprehensive income and cash flows for each of the years in the three-year period ended May 31, 2005.
+We have audited the accompanying consolidated balance sheets of ICON plc and subsidiaries as of December 31, 2005, May 31, 2005 and May 31, 2004, and the related consolidated statements of operations, shareholders' equity and comprehensive income and cash flows for the seven month period ended December 31, 2005 and each of the years in the three-year period ended May 31, 2005.
 These consolidated financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.